Certificate in Regulatory Policy and Practice

 Expand Your Knowledge

-The Certificate in Regulatory Policy and Practice curriculum provides an overview of central concepts critical to be able to contribute to regulatory policy and practice and participate in the regulatory process.
+The Certificate in Regulatory Policy and Practice curriculum provides a comprehensive overview of central concepts critical to be able to contribute to the creation of regulatory policy and participate effectively in the regulatory process.

 Customize Your Studies

-Students can combine the required course material with elective courses from other GW schools and departments.
+Students can combine the required coursework with elective courses from other George Washington University schools and departments.
 (Regular graduate tuition and fees apply.)

 Experience D.C.

-Enjoy all the benefits of a campus located in downtown Washington, D.C.
-GW students are in the heart of the capital, close to policy engines including the Capitol Building, the White House and countless think tanks.
+Students enjoy all of the benefits of a campus located in downtown Washington, D.C.
+They are trained in the heart of the nation’s capital, where regulatory policy is debated, formed, and implemented.

 Admissions Requirements

 Students applying to the Certificate in Regulatory Policy and Practice program do not need to submit a GRE score.
-Applicants are required to meet the standards for admission to the MPA or MPP degree program.
+Applicants are required to meet the standards for admission to the MPA and MPP degree programs.
 For complete admissions requirements, visit the GW Bulletin.

 Course Requirements

-Certificate students enroll in regular courses of the Trachtenberg School as well as other graduate programs around the George Washington University and earn graduate credit.
+Certificate students enroll in regular courses of the Trachtenberg School as well as other graduate programs around GW and earn graduate credit.

-The certificate features three required courses and the selection of an additional elective course from a particular policy area of interest to help you gain the skills and experience you need.
+The certificate features three required courses and the selection of an additional elective course in a particular policy area.
 The additional elective can alternatively be used to enroll in a course to develop a deeper understanding of the political landscape surrounding the regulatory process.

 The general requirements are detailed under the Columbian College of Arts and Sciences Graduate Programs section of the University Bulletin.

 The following requirements must be fulfilled, which reflect a combination of nine credits in required courses and three credits satisfied by an elective course.
-The below list of electives is not exhaustive.
-Students are welcome to take another graduate-level George Washington University course with Certificate advisor approval.
+The below list of electives provides some possibilities and is not meant to be exhaustive.
+Students are welcome to take another graduate-level GW course with Certificate advisor approval.